mailpile/moggie/docs/search-integration.md

    3. Create a "Context", defining which e-mails (tags) can be accessed
    4. Grant access to the Context
    5. Inform the 3rd party tool of moggie's URL and access
+   6. Notes for developers

 Each of these steps is discussed in further detail below.

+Notes:

-(Note: `moggie` is used below as a shorthand for `python3 -m moggie`.
+   * `moggie` is used below as a shorthand for `python3 -m moggie`.
 Once the app has matured, it will have an installation procedure which creates the `moggie` command and places it on the user's PATH.)
+   * These are the instructions for moggie *users* who want to enable such 3rd party integration.
+If you are a developer of a 3rd party app and would like to integrate with moggie, skip to the end!

 ## 1. Import e-mail into moggie's database